-All right, guys, let’s talk about how to start a blog on Medium.
-I want to go over exactly what I’ve done since starting on Medium at the tail end of last November 2020.
-By reading this article and applying what you learn, you can start making over a hundred dollars a month, which will put you in the top, 6% or 7% of writers on medium.
+Let’s talk about how to start a blog on Medium.
+By reading this article and applying what you learn, you can start making over a hundred dollars a month, which will put you in the top, 6% or 7% of writers on Medium.

 Of course, there are many details that go along with that summary.
 Details like how to set up and optimize your account.
 Details like how to write and format your articles to earn the most money.
 And much, much more.

-That’s why I’m going to share with my exclusive 10-step freelancer guild for how to start a blog on Medium.
+That’s why I’m going to share my exclusive 10-step freelancer guide for how to start a blog on Medium.

 Don’t want to read the entire article?
 No problem.
 Here’s a video explanation: